cmmorrow/build-magic/docs/index.md

 ### Un-opinionated

 As much as possible, build-magic strives to setup environments and execute commands the same way, whether commands are being executed locally, remotely, in a container, or in a VM.
 Also, unlike similar automation tools that have builtin directives, build-magic command directives don't impart any special meaning or track state -- they are simply descriptive.
-This keeps things simple, and what you see in a build-magic config file or in command-line arguments is exactly what's executed.
+This keeps things simple, and what you see in a build-magic Config File or in command-line arguments is exactly what's executed.
 Aside from the simple syntax, build-magic doesn't care how you run commands.

 ### Runtime variables

-Build-magic config files support placeholders using a Jinja-like syntax.
+Build-magic Config Files support placeholders using a Jinja-like syntax.
 At runtime, dynamic values and secrets can be assigned and substituted for the placeholders, allowing for general-purpose, multi-user use cases.
-Simplify onboarding a new team member by automating project setup with a single build-magic config file.
+Simplify onboarding a new team member by automating project setup with a single build-magic Config File.

 ### Cross platform

 Build-magic runs on Windows, Mac OS, and Linux.
 For ultimate portability, build-magic supports executing commands on a remote server via SSH, in a Docker container, or in a virtual machine via Vagrant.
-Build-magic config files support variable substitution so dynamic values like version numbers and credentials can be supplied at runtime and substituted into commands.
+Build-magic Config Files support variable substitution so dynamic values like version numbers and credentials can be supplied at runtime and substituted into commands.